Ayusan–Paoa Bridge

-The Ayusan–Paoa Bridge is a Spanish colonial era bridge in Vigan, Philippines.

-The Ayusan–Paoa Bridge is estimated to be constructed around 1842.
-It is made of mud bricks, and a mixture of lime and eggs.
+The Ayusan–Paoa Bridge is a Spanish colonial era arch bridge in Vigan, Philippines, estimated to be constructed around 1842.
+It is made of mud bricks, and a mixture of lime and eggs as mortar.
 The Department of Public Works and Highways (DPWH) proposed the demolition of the bridge in 2015 and the construction of a new bridge in lieu of it.
 Such plan was opposed by various local groups and the proposed bridge was built beside the old bridge instead.
 It is recognized as a National Cultural Treasure in 2016.